wanxuanh/actionSDA/README.md

   - Enemy changed to shapes instead of images
   - Start Screen and Game Over screen done
   - Add sound effects

+  <h3> Challenges ahead </h3>

+  - Giving more context, add image like virus and vaccine syringes (rotating the direction of syringes based on angle)
+  - Add more challenges and meaningful acts based on game play

   # Technologies used